openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 - integrated with baremetal OCP CI
 - upgrade & perf testing
 - sufficient time for feedback

+#### Removing a deprecated feature

+### Upgrade / Downgrade Strategy
+Secondary OVN networks just uses the `net-attach-def` CRD and do not rely on any Kubernetes object is used, hence we could say that it is not kubernetes version sensitive.

+### Version Skew Strategy

+## Implementation History

+## Drawbacks
+We are proposing implementing secondary OVN networks in the `ovn-kubernetes` repo.
+This will potentially cause the downstream test matrix around ovn-kubernetes to bloat.

+## Alternatives
+This enhancement can also be implemented as a dedicated CNI plugin + controller.

+There are pros and cons to each of the options, which will be captured below:
+- new cni plugin
+  - pros
+    - independent release cycle / development / review process / test matrix
+    - clear scopes of responsibility (who maintains what)
+    - re-use the ovn-k deployed components
+  - cons
+    - support nightmare (which team handles a customer case)
+      - co-existance of the DBs
+    - duplication of effort (external network connectivity, etc)
+- ovn-kubernetes
+  - pros
+    - unified delivery / deployment
+    - connectivity to external networks implemented for free
+    - NVIDIA plans to contribute these topologies (our use cases are the first two):
+      - flat L2
+      - flat L2 w/ external network connectivity
+      - routed L3 (one logical switch per node, inter-connected by a logical router)
+  - cons
+    - bloating the test matrix of ovn-kubernetes

 ## Infrastructure Needed
 OpenShift 4.x cluster